 - 6 cups chopped fresh kale

-- In a Dutch oven, cook sausage and onion over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
+- Crumble sausage into a Dutch oven; add onion and garlic.
+Cook over medium heat until meat is no longer pink; drain.

-- Stir in the broth, beans, tomatoes, barley, carrot, celery, sage and rosemary.
+- Add the broth, beans, tomatoes, barley, carrot, celery, sage and rosemary.
 Bring to a boil.
 Reduce heat; cover and simmer for 45 minutes.

 - Stir in kale; return to a boil.
-Reduce heat; cover and simmer for 25-30 minutes or until vegetables are tender.
+Reduce heat; cover and simmer for 25-30 minutes or until vegetables are tender and kale is wilted.
 Yield: 8 servings (3 quarts).

 "I'm wondering if anyone has used quinoa in this soup recipe rather than barley?"